sgloutnikov/bulsatcom-firetv/README.md

 The app icon can be found inside assets/icon/icon.png.

 ### Known Issues
-* App currently can't exit due to outdated Amazon WebView.
+* App currently can't exit due to the outdated Amazon WebView.
 Use the home button to exit it.
 Media links will refresh if they are older than 2 hours to prevent authentication issues.
 ### To Do
 * Add login page/method.